-It is intended to help entities to prepare and present financial statements in accordance with IFRS Accounting Standards^a by illustrating one possible format for financial statements for a fictitious multinational corporation (the Group) involved in general business activities.
+It is intended to help entities to prepare and present financial statements in accordance with IFRS Accounting Standardsa by illustrating one possible format for financial statements for a fictitious multinational corporation (the Group) involved in general business activities.
 This hypothetical reporting entity has been applying the Accounting Standards for some time - i.e. it is not a first-time adopter.
-For more information on first-time adoption, see Chapter 6.1 in the 19th Edition 2022/23 of our publication Insights into IFRS.
+For more information on first-time adoption, see Chapter 6.1 in the 20th Edition 2023/24 of our publication Insights into IFRS.

-What's new in 2022?
+What's new in 2023?

-Appendix I provides a comprehensive list of all of the new standards and amendments issued by the International Accounting Standards Board (IASB), distinguishing between those that are effective for an entity with an annual period beginning on 1 January 2022 and those with a later effective date.
+Appendix I provides a comprehensive list of new accounting standards and amendments issued by the International Accounting Standards Board (IASB), distinguishing between those that are effective for an entity with an annual period beginning on 1 January 2023 and those with a later effective date.